tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Whenever you attack a dragon with the axe, you deal +40 damage, hit or miss.
 The GM determines just how broadly the term "dragon" applies.

 **Quirk:** Speaks in Draconic, first just curses, but then more and more elements of speech.

 ---

+#### Sword of Ruin

++3 Greatsword

+The sword of ruin is the bane of kings and the unraveller of empires.
+If it’s used to kill someone with authority over or ownership of a domain of any kind, it curses that domain.
+Armies lose their courage; castle walls lose their strength; places of magic lose their power; people lose their faith and even the land loses its vitality and becomes desolate and barren.

+For example, if the sword of ruin killed the Imperial Governor of a seaport, then that town’s walls might crumble.
+Its defenders might lose heart, its ships might sink or its fishing fleets might find the seas unaccountably empty.
+The precise manifestation of the sword’s curse varies, but it always brings ruin and destruction.
+Any domain, no matter how large or small, is vulnerable to ruin.
+If it killed a peasant, it blight only that peasant’s field and leave the rest of the farmland nearby untouched.
+If it killed the Emperor… well, that would be one way to end a campaign.

+The sword of ruin only works if it kills with a critical hit or a coup de grace.

+**Quirk:** Hates to be given orders.

+---